Janevein/DATA301_project/README.md

-# Final Project: Number Guessing Game
+# Final Project: Palindromic Number Guessing Game
 Hello, welcome to our game.
 Here is a step-by-step guide to what it does.

 #Project Description

-The Number Guessing Game is a Python program that enables users to play a fun number-guessing challenge.
-The game randomly generates a number within a specified range, and the user must guess this number within a limited number of attempts.
-Additionally, the game features a reverse guessing mode where the computer attempts to guess the user's chosen number using a binary search algorithm.
-The program employs various data structures and algorithms to create an engaging and efficient gaming experience.
+The Palindromic Number Guessing Game offers users an engaging and unique twist on the classic number guessing game.
+In this game, players are tasked with guessing a randomly generated palindromic number within a specified range.
+A palindromic number reads the same backward as it does forward, such as 121 or 1331.
+This adds an extra layer of challenge and intrigue to the gameplay.

+The reason why this guessing game is programmed with palindromic numbers is because we have tried many times yet not achieved one single time with normal integers.
+That is why we decided to give different approach to let the players have fun with it instead of getting bored.

 #Features